Kärcher Pressure washer K 2 Power Control

-Your application consultant via the app: the Kärcher K 2 Power Control pressure washer for cleaning bicycles, garden tools or garden furniture, for example.
+Your application consultant in a smartphone app: the Kärcher K 2 Power Control pressure washer for cleaning bicycles, garden tools or outdoor furniture, for example.

 Features and benefits